knuesel/typst-minideck/minideck.typ

 // caller is responsible for invoking `context` in a suitable scope, typically
 // as in `#context cetz.canvas({...})`.
 // XXX update docstring above
+// date: name of event, formatted date...
+// Author, affiliation, logo and date are defined here so that minideck can
+// normalize them before handing the values to the theme (while the theme and
+// title slide functions are controlled directly by the theme).
 #let config(
   format: "4:3",
   font-scheme: auto,